andrewhao/coupling-and-cohesion-ddd-talk/slides.md

 --

-🔍 See our system for what it truly is
+👓 See our system for what it truly is

 ---

 class: middle center

-### Also known as "Strategic Design"
+## Strategic Design

 ---

-class: middle

 ## Core domain